On $1/2$ estimate for global Newlander-Nirenberg theorem: Transformation of the structure under diffeomorphism

 Let $D_0$ be a strictly pseudoconvex domain in $\C^n$.
 Given the initial integrable almost complex structure on $D_0$, which is given by the vector fields $ \{ X_{\ov \all} \}_{\all=1}^n = \{ \pa_{\ov \all} + A_{\ov \all}^\beta \pa_{\beta} \}_{\all=1}^n$, we want to find a transformation $F$ defined on $\ov D_0$ that transforms the structure to a new structure closer to the standard complex structure while $\ov D_0$ is transformed to a new domain that is still strictly pseudoconvex.
 We shall assume the following initial condition for $A = [A_{\ov \all}^\beta]_{1\leq \all, \beta \leq n}$:

-where $C^\ast$ is a sufficiently large absolute constant.
-Here $t$ is the parameter of the smoothing operator which will converge to $0$ in the iteration, and $\e_0$ can be taken to be any sufficiently small positive number, which we will specify later.
+where $t$ is the parameter of the smoothing operator which we will choose to be sufficiently small, and $\e_0$ can be taken to be any sufficiently small positive number to be specified later.
 We take the map in the form $F = I + f$.
-Applying the extension operator $\Ec_{D_0}$ to $f$ (\rp{Prop::Ext_opt_Lip}), we can assume that $f$ is defined with compact support on some open set $\Uc_1$ containing $\ov D_0$.
+Applying the extension operator $\Ec_{D_0}$ to $f$ (\rp{Prop::Ext_opt_Lip}), we can assume that $f$ is defined with compact support on some open set $\Uc_0$ containing $\ov D_0$.
 Let $B_R = \{ z \in \C^n: |z| < R \}$, where $R$ is very large such that

 We will use $C_m$ (resp. $C_s,C_r$ etc.) to denote a constant depending on $m$, and which is upper stable under small $C^2$ perturbation of the domain $D_0$.
+We will use the same $C_m$ to denote different constants depending on $m$.

 As in the proof of \rl{Lem::int_cond}, we regard $A^\all_\beta$ as the coefficients of the $(0,1)$ form $A^\all:= A^\all_\beta d \ov z_\beta$.
 We then apply the homotopy formula component-wise to $A = (A^1, \dots, A^n)$ on $\ov D_0$ so that